zachleigh/pronounce-php/README.md

 ##### Options
 ######--fields [-f]
-Set the fields to be displayed in the table.
+Set the fields to be displayed.
+Fields must be in a comma seperated list.
 All fields are enabled by default.
 Choices: word, arpabet, ipa, spelling.

 ##### Examples